aradaody/defi-technique/README.md

     If we have more than "MATCHING_COUNT" columns with identical values when comparing to existing patient it's a duplicated patient
  - SEPARATOR = separator of the day, month, year in date format

-- I created a trigger from script.sql in the database
+- I created a trigger "CHANGE_MASTER_PATIENT_ID" from script.sql in the database

 ## Extensions
 Install extensions: